gramadaioan98/testare/README.md

 		complete: function (data) {
 			$("#response").html(data.responseText); // insert data

-			//We delete the grid with the information that was displayed at the first rendering of the page
+			// We delete the grid with the information that was displayed at the first rendering of the page
 			$(".grid-projects-test").remove();
 		}
 	});
 	window.history.pushState({}, document.title, "/");

-	//We create a new URL and add the parameters we selected using inputs and select const url = new URL(window.location);
+	// We create a new URL and add the parameters we selected using inputs and select const url = new URL(window.location);

 	if (filters_materials != 0) {